muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 And like that, my memories flooded back to me like a torrent of pain.

-The trauma controle system is doing it's job
+The trauma control system is doing its job

 Every still felt hazy and dreamy as expected, but the memories were unmistakable.